Resources & Tips

 – If you’re travelling within Europe, trains are arguably the best way to get around.
 But with so many different train operators, even within individual countries, it can be a bit confusing trying to figure out what to book, and who to book with.
 Thankfully, Trainline exists to ease some of those pressures!

-The website/app compiles all of that information into one place, and displays it all through a very nice user interface (something most train operators seem to lack).
-It also has a lot of other handy features, such as allowing you to buy Railcards, and ‘SplitSave’.
+The website/app compiles all of that information into one place, and displays it all through a nice user interface (something most train operators seem to lack).
+It also has a lot of other handy features, such as allowing you to buy railcards, and ‘SplitSave’.

 Jacks Cheap Flights – This is a newsletter which scans for flight sales, deals, or even fare errors, and then sends them to your inbox.
 I’ve never booked a flight through it as you need to be flexible with your dates, but some of the fares have been fantastic!

 There’s a free version which sends out about one e-mail a week, or a paid version for more frequency.
-It’s UK only, but you’re in the USA, check out Scotts Cheap Flights.
+It’s UK only, but you’re in the USA, check out Going.

 Accommodation